-Why AI Detection Matters
+Why Do Schools Use AI Detection Tools

 Many universities and schools are exploiting AI detection software to ensure students are actually learning and practicing critical thinking, because this is the main purpose of education.